tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A bibliographic reference for the resource as a statement indicating how this record should be cited (attributed) when used.</td>
+			<td>A bibliographic reference for the resource.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended practice is to include sufficient bibliographic detail to identify the resource as unambiguously as possible.</td>
+			<td>From Dublin Core, "Recommended practice is to include sufficient bibliographic detail to identify the resource as unambiguously as possible."
+The intended usage of this term in Darwin Core is to provide the preferred way to cite the resource itself - "how to cite this record".
+Note that the intended usage of dcterms:references in Darwin Core, by contrast, is to point to the definitive source representation of the resource - "where to find the as-close-to-original reference, if one is available.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>Specimen example: `Museum of Vertebrate Zoology, UC Berkeley.
+			<td>Occurrence example: `Museum of Vertebrate Zoology, UC Berkeley.
 MVZ Mammal Collection (Arctos).
 Record ID: <a href="http://arctos.database.museum/guid/MVZ:Mamm:165861?seid=101356">http://arctos.database.museum/guid/MVZ:Mamm:165861?seid=101356</a>.
-Source: <a href="http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal`">http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal`</a>.
-Taxon example: `Oliver P. Pearson.
-1985.
-Los tuco-tucos (genera Ctenomys) de los Parques Nacionales Lanin y Nahuel Huapi, Argentina Historia Natural, 5(37):337-343.`.</td>
+Source: <a href="http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal.`">http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal.`</a> Taxon example: `<a href="https://www.gbif.org/species/2439608">https://www.gbif.org/species/2439608</a> Source: GBIF Taxonomic Backbone`, Event example: `Rand, K.M., Logerwell, E.A.
+The first demersal trawl survey of benthic fish and invertebrates in the Beaufort Sea since the late 1970s.
+Polar Biol 34, 475–488 (2011). <a href="https://doi.org/10.1007/s00300-010-0900-2`">https://doi.org/10.1007/s00300-010-0900-2`</a></td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>